ncsa/TGI_RAILS_Documentation/docs/source/file_mgmt/index.rst

 recommend not putting symbolic links from $HOME to the project and scratch spaces.

-/tmp on compute nodes (job duration)
+/tmp on compute nodes (job duration):

-The high performance ssd storage (740GB cpu, 1.5TB gpu) is available in /tmp (*unique to each node and job–not a shared filesystem*) and may contain less than the expected free space if the node(s) are running multiple jobs.
-Codes that need to perform I/O to many small files should target /tmp on each node of the job and save results to other filesystems before the job ends.
+The high performance ssd storage (740GB cpu, 1.5TB gpu) is available in /tmp (*unique to each node and job – not a shared filesystem*) and may contain less than the expected free space if the node(s) are running multiple jobs.
+Codes that need to perform I/O to many small files should target /tmp on each node of the job and save results to other filesystems before the job ends, paying attention to avoid filename collisions.

 Transferring Data
 --------------------